endymion1818/deliciousreverie-2023/src/content/posts/types-via-jsdoc-or-typescript.md

 To be honest, since using it seriously, I've been impressed with how far I've been able to get with JSDoc.
 I have been able to [import type dictionaries](https://stackoverflow.com/questions/49836644/how-to-import-a-typedef-from-one-file-to-another-in-jsdoc-using-node-js#answer-52847569) and found out how to use [VSCode Intellisense](https://dev.to/sumansarkar/how-to-use-jsdoc-annotations-with-vscode-for-intellisense-7co) to get type hinting.
 But there have still been some caveats.

 ### 1\.
 It's not as flexible

+**UPDATE:** It _is_ as flexible, I just didn't know enough when I wrote this ... please see the "addendums" section on how I solve these issues

 If I need to negate the "object is possible undefined" error that you've probably seen a hundred times if you're doing DOM manipulation or data fetching: